Senior SPD members back coalition talks with Germany's Merkel

 The majority of the 200 SPD members polled backed a statement agreeing to the start of formal talks with Merkel’s conservatives on a number of conditions.
 Thirty one members voted against, sources at the vote told Reuters.

-Merkel’s conservative bloc emerged as the strongest political force in the Sept.
-22 election but fell just shy of parliamentary majority, forcing the chancellor to seek a coalition ally.
-The SPD must win over grassroots members sceptical of repeating the “grand coalition” they served in with Merkel from 2005-2009.
+Merkel’s conservative bloc emerged as the strongest political force in the September 22 election but fell just shy of parliamentary majority, forcing the chancellor to seek a coalition ally.
+The SPD must win over grassroots members skeptical of repeating the “grand coalition” they served in with Merkel from 2005-2009.

+Reporting by Holger Hansen; Writing by Alexandra Hudson; Editing by Alison Williams